Air New Zealand: Fleet

-Kia Ora, the airline's in-flight magazine, was removed from international flights from March 2009.
-It is now only in seat backs on domestic and trans-Tasman services, however it can still be found in the inflight magazine racks on international flights.
-As a guide on international services, there is now a brief publication named Entertainment Magazine detailing the entertainment available on the flight, which also contains the buy on board 'in-Bites' menu.

-In April 2020, Kia Ora publisher, the Bauer Media Group, ceased publication of the magazine and several New Zealand titles as result of the economic effects of the COVID-19 pandemic in New Zealand.
-In June 2020, Bauer Media's Australian and New Zealand operations were sold to Mercury Capital.
-In late September 2020, Mercury Capital rebranded Bauer Media as Are Media, which took over publication of Kia Ora.

 Services

+Cabins

+Air New Zealand offers three classes on its wide-body Boeing 777 and 787 jets: business, premium economy, and economy.
+The airline operates a single-class economy cabin on its narrow-body Airbus A320/A321 jets and its turboprops.

+In-flight Wi-Fi

+Since October 2017, the airline began gradually implementing complimentary in-flight Wi-Fi service on its aircraft.
+In February 2024, the airline announced the introduction of free Wi-Fi on board service via Starlink satellite Internet across all its routes.
+This service is expected to be implemented in 2025.

 Air New Zealand Lounge

 The Air New Zealand Lounge is Air New Zealand's network of airline lounges around the world.
-Members of Air New Zealand Koru programme may access the lounges, and also get valet parking, priority wait listing, exclusive check-in, extra checked in baggage and preferred seating.
+Eligible Air New Zealand frequent flyer members, including Koru members and their guests, may access the lounges.

 Airpoints

 Airpoints is Air New Zealand's frequent-flyer programme.
-Members earn "Airpoints Dollars", which they can redeem at face value on any fare for flights ticketed and operated by Air New Zealand.
+Members earn "Airpoints Dollars", which they can redeem at par with New Zealand dollars on any fare for flights ticketed and operated by Air New Zealand.
 Members can attain status tiers, with increasing privileges ranging from Silver to Gold, then Gold Elite, by accumulating their "Status Points", which are earned separately from Airpoints Dollars.
 Airpoints Gold and Airpoints Gold Elite have the same recognition as Star Alliance Gold status and benefits across the Star Alliance network.
 Airpoints Silver status is equivalent to Star Alliance Silver.

 Airpoints members receive Status Points for almost every Air New Zealand flight, as well as for many other flights with its Star Alliance partners.
 Status Points enable members to reach a higher status faster.
-Status Points will still be granted even on discount fares (such as "Smart Saver" and "grabaseat" fares) that normally do not earn Airpoints Dollars.